dymmond/edgy/docs/models.md

 Edgy models are a bit opinionated when it comes to `ID` and this is to maintain consistency within the SQL tables with field names and lookups.

+### Special attributes

+There are few special attributes which can be set

+- `database`: Different database/access current database of model.
+Should be in registry extra.
+It is set per instance when using queries.
+- `__using_schema__`: Different schema.
+The schema must be created first.
+Default is Undefined.
+It is set per instance for tenant models.
+- ``
+These attributes work on instances as well as classes.

+There are a few more exotic ones:

+- `__require_model_based_deletion__`: (Default False): Enforce a deletion in edgy instead of the database (Query iterates through models and deletes each explicitly).
+This is quite imperformant, so only set it if you really require that the delete method of a model is called.
+- `__reflected__`: Only read but don't set it.
+It shows if a model has the reflected state.

 ### Attention

 If no `id` is declared in the model, **Edgy** will automatically generate an `id` of type